ADACS-Australia/mwa_trigger/docs/quick_start/creating_new_proposal.rst

         return context

-The trigger_gen_observation function is used to trigger the observation.
-This function is called when the is_worth_observing function returns True.
-This function is used to generate the trigger telescope using trigger_telescope function in telescope settings class and add it to the database on web application using save_observation function in telescope settings class.
+The ``trigger_gen_observation`` function is responsible for initiating the observation process.
-Also, it adds the log text to the context dictionary.
+It is called when the ``is_worth_observing`` function returns ``True``.
+This function uses the ``trigger_telescope`` method from the telescope settings class to generate the telescope trigger and saves it to the database in the web application using the ``save_observation`` method from the same class.
+Additionally, it adds a log message to the context dictionary.

 .. code-block::